google/transit/gtfs/spec/en/reference.md

 	-	**Boolean** - A value that must be either 0 (False) or 1 (True)
 	-	**Integer** - A whole number, including 0.
 	-	**Float (Decimal)** - A number that may also include decimal values.
-	-	**Text string** - A string of alphanumeric text.
+	-	**Text string** - A string of UTF-8 Unicode characters.
-	-	**Enum** - Special data type that enables for a variable to be a set of predefined constants.
-The variable must be equal to one of the values that have been predefined for it.
+	-	**Enum** - A set of predefined constants (i.e., enumerations) for a specific field.
-	-	**Date** - A value formatted as YYYY-MM-DD.
-Based on ISO-8601.
+	-	**Date** - A value formatted as YYYYMMDD.
-	-	**Time** - - A value formatted as HH:MM:SS.
-Based on ISO-8601.
+	-	**Time** -  A value formatted as HH:MM:SS (H:MM:SS is also accepted, if the hour begins with 0.)
+Time is measured from "noon minus 12h" (effectively midnight, except for days on which daylight savings time changes occur) at the beginning of the service day.
+For times occurring after midnight on the service day, enter the time as a value greater than 24:00:00 in HH:MM:SS local time for the day on which the trip schedule begins.
 	-	**Timezone** - Refer to http://en.wikipedia.org/wiki/List_of_tz_zones for a list of valid values.
 Timezone names never contain the space character but may contain an underscore.
 	-	**URL** - A URL provided in a GTFS dataset must be fully qualified URL that includes http:// or https://, and any special characters in the URL must be correctly escaped.
 See http://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URL values.
-	-	**Hexadecimal string** - A six character string used to represent color.
+	-	**Hexadecimal number** - A six character string used to represent color.
 No leading "#" is used.
 Refer to https://htmlcolorcodes.com/ to generate a valid value.
-	-	**Language** - 	Refer to https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes for a list of valid values.
-Must be two consecutive lowercase letters with no space characters or special characters.
+	-	**Language** - 	Refer to https://github.com/libyal/libfwnt/wiki/Language-Code-identifiers for a list of valid values.
+As specified by IETF BCP 47.
 	-	**Currency value** - A **Float (Decimal)** value with no more than four digits after the decimal.
 	-	**Currency code** - Refer to https://en.wikipedia.org/wiki/ISO_4217 for a list of valid values.
 Must be three letters long with no space characters or special characters.